Hasnayeen/invobook/readme.md

 ## Security Vulnerabilities <small>[↑Top](#about-goodwork)</small>

-If you discover a security vulnerability within Goodwork, please send an e-mail to searching.nehal@gmail.com.
+If you discover a security vulnerability within Goodwork, please send an e-mail to searching.nehal@gmail.com instead of creating new issue.
 All security vulnerabilities will be promptly addressed.

 ## Credits <small>[↑Top](#about-goodwork)</small>